dragonflyoss/client/CONTRIBUTING.md

 ### PR Description

-PR is the only way to make change to dfdaemon project files.
+PR is the only way to make change to client project files.
 To help reviewers better get your purpose,
 PR description could not be too detailed.
 We encourage contributors to follow the